We are . learners

 At Manor Beach, we have a creative curriculum where we create different opportunities for learning.
 We have high aspirations for our pupils, and a creative curriculum allows them to ask questions independently, make connections between ideas, think creatively, challenge and participate effectively, and reflect on their learning.

 Each class uses a creative curriculum but we also often have a whole school approach.
 We are lucky enough to have a sensory room in school, and once a term this is transformed into a creative learning environment.
 We have had a magical ‘Tooth and Claw Store’ in school, full of magical potions, inventions and even dragons!!
+We have a a War Room with a trench.
+We have also had a pirate ship and a desert island!!
 The children gained so much from this experience and there was a definite magical ‘buzz’ around school as children were accessing different areas of the curriculum in a creative way.